TheAlexDev23/japm/README.md

 The package manager worked before, until I decided to rewrite it in a different way.
 Now all JAPM operations would be done in a separate library named [JAPML](lib/libjapml/README.md)

+# Important

+JAPM is undergoing heavy development, since I'm creating JAPML and without it JAPM doesn't work.

-# Milestones => Deprecated, will not use anymore.
-Package manager is only usabe if you tweak a bit the source code to work as before
+If you want to use the package manager the way it worked before you can either tweak a bit the source code or install the v1.0.0 release (old JAPM without JAPML).

+# Milestones => Deprecated
 - [x] Package Installation
 - [x] Package Removal
 - [x] Package Update
 - [x] Package Search

-# JAPML necessary milestones (milestones required for JAPML to work) => doing (36.27% done)
+# JAPML necessary milestones
 - [x] Logging system
 - [x] Error system
 - [ ] Input parsing system